Ibraaaheeeem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword: This script returns lines from /etc/passwd that matches root
 15-countthatword: This script counts the number of lines that matches the word 'bin' in /etc/passwd
 16-whatsnext: This script prints the lines from /etc/passwd that matches the word 'root' and 3 lines after each
+17-hidethisword: This script displays all the lines in the file /etc/passwd that do not contain the pattern 'bin'